 Statement of Principles

 The Ontario AIDS Network (OAN) is a network of community-based organizations which were formed as a grass-roots response to needs for AIDS services and information.
-Its members have agreed to operate in accordance with the following principles:
+The OAN is grounded by the following key principles:

 The Ontario Accord

 Because GIPA/MIPA is about human struggles and aspirations, ethics, empowerment and accountability are its foundation.”